DarrenXu94/vue-table/docs/index.md

 ## What is the problem we are trying to solve?

-Trying using your keyboard to navigate to the next page
+Try using your keyboard to navigate to the next page

 <script setup>
 import BasicNoRoving from '../src/examples/BasicNoRoving.vue'